 The scapegoat mechanism worked until the invention of Judaism and Christianity.
 The two religions introduced a new idea that made sacrifices morally reprehensible: empathy.

 What’s particular about the Bible is that it was the first book telling the story of a sacrifice not from the eyes of the actors, but from the eyes of the scapegoat.

-Once people felt pity for the scapegoat, they could not stop doing so.
-The scapegoat mechanism ended – partly, but the sacrifices ended.
+Once people learned about pity for the scapegoat, they could not stop putting themselves in the shoes of others.
+The sacrifices ended.

 That’s the first cycle, the destructive cycle.

 There is fortunately another way to avoid it: the creative cycle.